 Git bisect is a tool that does binary search in the git history between commits to locate the actual commit where the change of interest happen.
-This “change of interest” is usually a bug, so git bisect bad
+This “change of interest” is usually a bug, so git bisect bad command is used to indicate observation of it.

 How to use?